Warfield Church

 Pevsner commented that "Warfield is one of the most rewarding churches around".
 The building charts its origins back to 1016 when Queen Emma, the wife of King Æthelred the Unready decided to give "the vill and chapel" of Warfield to the See of Winchester.
 Although it is likely that the location where Warfield Church now stands has been a place of worship from approximately 800AD when it was little more than a clearing in the middle of the Windsor Great Forest.
-"Warfelt" is mentioned in the Doomsday Book of 1086.
+"Warfelt" is mentioned in Domesday Book of 1086.
 In 1087 under the reign of William II, The Priory of Hurley was given patronage of Warfield, i.e., the right to appoint the Vicar.
 This patronage continued until 1535.

 The early years

 The first stone church was constructed in Warfield c.
 1135 under King Stephen.
 The church building would have been a simple timber construction before that.
 In 1156 Henry II signed an official charter giving the lands and church of Warfield to the Monks of Hurley.

 In 1272 in the reign of Edward I a new chancel was built on the site of the present day St Katherine's chapel and glass started to be used in windows.
 At this date the Eucharist was only taken three times a year and all services were in Latin.
 In 1349 the Black Death hit Warfield.
 Until that point the village of Warfield was in close proximity to the church.
 The Black Death caused people to leave homes close to the church and relocate further afield.
 This explains the church's slightly isolated location today.